 Her first position as a veterinarian was in mixed animal practice where she worked for about 3½ years.
 She enjoyed working on cats, dogs, cows, horses, sheep, goats, alpacas, and the occasional pig, but decided to focus on the small animal aspect of medicine.
 As such, she and her husband moved to the Cambridge area where she has held a position practicing exclusively small animal medicine for the last 3½ years.
 After several years in practice, she decided that she would like to have a place to call her own, and together with her husband, started Goodworks Veterinary Hospital in September 2016.

 Dr. Kemp, her husband Joel, and their daughter Clara, currently live outside of Cumberland, but plan to move to the St. Clairsville area soon.
 They have three pets, a golden retriever named Buckeye, a beagle named Fern, and a cat named Steel.
 Dr. Kemp also claims the office cat Scruffy.
 In her free time Dr. Kemp enjoys spending time with her family, especially having cookouts and campfires.
 As a veterinarian, her goal is to provide the most thorough and compassionate care possible to all of her patients.

 Joel grew up on a small farm near Belmont where he and his dad raised dairy replacement heifers, some feeder calves, and other livestock.
 Joel also grew up in the veterinary world.
 His dad, Dr. Harold Kemp, is a local veterinarian.
 Joel graduated from Union Local High School in 2001.
-After high school, Joel attended and graduated from The Ohio State University (OSU).
+After high school, he attended and graduated from The Ohio State University (OSU).